 This page aims to list books, videos, articles etc that you may find useful in improving your communication skills.
 Please leave a comment below with the item you recommend and a brief description of how it will help.

-The first book listed is from HOD member David Phelops called “The Elements of Eloquence” by Mark Forsyth.
+David Phelops, a friend of our club, recommends “The Elements of Eloquence” by Mark Forsyth.
 David commends the book with the following:

 “To complement Paul Carroll‘s list of Rhetorical devices, I heartily recommend you to read this book….
 The Elements of Eloquence